victoriafil/computational-semantics/README.md

 ## Requirements

-In order to submit an assignment you need a private github repository with student discount:
+In order to submit the assignment every member of the group should have a Github account and at least one member will need a private Github repository with extras that are available for free to students:

 1. If you don't have `git`, install it on your system (https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 1. Sign up for GitHub (https://github.com/).
-1. Go to https://education.github.com/ and sign up for the Student Developer Pack to get unlimited private repositories.
+1. Go to https://education.github.com/ and sign up for the Student Developer Pack to get unlimited private repositories and the ability to add several collaborators.
 You are a "student" and you want an "individual account".
 Once you have completed these first steps, you are then ready to create your private GitHub repository for this class.
-1. Setup your terminal acceess with ssh-key from your local computer to your github account. (https://github.com/settings/keys)
+1. Setup your terminal acceess with ssh-key from your local computer to your Github account. (https://github.com/settings/keys)

-## Start a group-lab
+## Start a group lab

-Everyone in the group is expected to work on the assignment individually.
+Everyone in the group is expected first to work on the assignment individually.
-The group work gives you more chance to solve issues and learn about other possible solutions.
+The group work gives you a chance to resolve issues and to learn about alternative possible solutions.
-The goal of this guideline is to maximises your remote performance.
+The intention of these guidelines is to help you with working remotely.

-There are two general roles in the group that could be any member of the group:
+Each group should select two members, one for each of the following roles:
-- Repository manager `userm`: owning the repository and sharing the admin role with others.
+- Repository manager `userm`: creates and owns a repository for the group and sets up access for other memebers and teachers.
-- Final submision admin `userf`: sharing screen when preparing the final submission.
+- Final submision admin `userf`: shares their screen when preparing and discussing the final group submission.
+You may alternate the role of the final submission member for different questions.

 #### Repository manager

-- Choose one person as repository manager: `userm`
+- Choose one person as a repository manager (`userm`).
 - `userm` creates a private github repository.
-(Initialise with README, and ignore Python)
+(Initialise with README and ignore Python).
-- The repository name should be `lt2213-lab-x-group-y` (`x` for the lab number and `y` for group number).
+- The repository's name should follow the following convention: `lt2213-lab-x-group-y` (`x` for the lab number and `y` for group number).
-- Add all group members and all course instructors (`adamlek`, `mmehdig`, `sdobnik`) as collaborators with Admin role in the repository settings.
+- In the repositories `Settings` add all group members and all course instructors (`adamlek`, `mmehdig`, `sdobnik`) as collaborators with the Admin role.
 (https://github.com/userm/lt2213-lab-x-group-y/settings/access)
-- `userm` adds the lab matterial as a module in your repository.
+- `userm` should then add the lab material from our repository as a module to your repository.
 In the terminal:
 ```
 git clone git@github.com:userm/lt2213-lab-x-group-y